 Our small contribution to that aim is above.
 The infographic draws on government figures to illustrates some trends in asylum in the UK.
-All dat comes from the Home Office immigration statistics for the year ending March 2019, which are validated by the independent Office for National Statistics.
+Most of the data comes from the Home Office immigration statistics for the year ending March 2020, which are validated by the independent Office for National Statistics.
 What follows is a bit more information about what the graphs and charts show.

 Facts and figures are, of course, no substitute for the human stories of refugees.
-Check out the Refugee Week website for events in your area.
+Check out the Refugee Week website for online events.

 Appeal success rates

 Many of these decisions to refuse asylum turn out to have been wrong.
 Immigration judges routinely allow thousands of appeals every year.
-As the infographic shows, the proportion of appeals that are successful has been rising, from 29% in 2009 to 38% last year.
+As the infographic shows, the proportion of appeals that are successful has been rising, from a low of 27% in 2013 to 44% last year.

 Top five countries of origin

-In 2018, roughly 37,500 people applied for asylum in the UK (including dependent family members).
+In 2019, over 44,000 people applied for asylum in the UK (including dependent family members).
 A good chunk — 40% — were from the five countries mentioned in the infographic: Iran, Iraq, Pakistan, Albania and Eritrea.
-Other significant “countries of origin” include Afghanistan, Sudan, Nigeria, Vietnam and Libya.
+Other significant “countries of origin” include Afghanistan, Vietnam, Sudan and Syria.

 The list of nationalities actually granted refugee status can look very different.
-Only a handful of Albanians are successful in claiming asylum, for example, at least before appeal.
-By contrast, almost all Libyans are granted asylum.
-The top five countries by first instance grants of asylum in 2018 were Libya, Iran, Eritrea, Afghanistan and Syria.
+Only a handful of Indians are successful in claiming asylum, for example, at least before appeal.
+By contrast, almost all Eritreans and Sudanese are granted asylum.

 Total asylum applications

-There are more refugees in Sub-Saharan Africa than in wealthier Europe and Central Asia, according to the World Bank; more in the world’s least developed countries than in the OECD.
+There are more than twice as many refugees in Sub-Saharan Africa than in the European Union, according to the World Bank; as many in the world’s least developed countries as in the OECD.
 The UK’s share of the world’s refugees is particularly light, partly because of its geographic location.
-The World Bank puts the number of refugees in the UK in 2017 at a little under 122,000, or 0.18% of the population.
+The World Bank puts the number of refugees in the UK in 2018 at around 127,000, or 0.48% of the world’s refugees.

 All the discussion so far has been of asylum seekers who made their own way to the UK and were granted (or refused) refugee status.
 But some refugees are brought directly into the UK.
 This is known as resettlement.